 - have evidenced accomplishment and promise in research, scholarship, publication, and/or creative achievement;

 - have evidenced membership and involvement in the activities of professional societies;

 - have demonstrated significant involvement in community service related to the mission, goals or core values of the University, and the University community’s academic, cultural, administrative, and student affairs.

-A Pre-Tenure review system evaluates the first three years of each tenure-track faculty member's progress toward tenure.
+A Pre-Tenure review system evaluates the first two and a half years of each tenure-track faculty member's progress toward tenure.

-The candidate submits pre-tenure review materials in the fall of his/her fourth year.
-The candidate must notify the Chair of the Rank and Tenure Committee by September 1 or January 3 of his/her intent to submit materials.
-The candidate must submit the materials to the appropriate department chairperson by September 10 or January 12.
-By September 20 or January 22 the department chair submits to the appropriate dean all pre-tenure materials and an evaluation letter based on a thorough review of the pre-tenure documents.
-By October 1 or February 1 the Dean submits all materials to the Chair of Rank and Tenure along with an evaluation letter based on a thorough review of all pre-tenure materials.
+The candidate submits pre-tenure review materials in the spring of his/her third year.
+The candidate must notify the Chair of the Rank and Tenure Committee by September 1 or January 10 of his/her intent to submit materials.
+The candidate must submit the materials to the appropriate department chairperson by September 10 or January 19.
+By September 20 or January 29 the department chair submits to the appropriate dean all pre-tenure materials and an evaluation letter based on a thorough review of the pre-tenure documents in both paper and electronic form.
+By October 1 or February 8 the Dean submits all materials to the Chair of Rank and Tenure along with an evaluation letter based on a thorough review of all pre-tenure materials.